-- 15. Making reference to the average cost for lift modernisation works, we propose that subsidies for lift modernisation works in eligible buildings be set as follows - (a) subsidise 60% of the total cost of the lift modernisation works (as listed in paragraphs 8(a) to (b)) and subsidise the fee of consultants engaged by participating buildings (at a cap of \$20,000 per lift as listed in paragraph 8(c)), subject to a total cap of \$500,000 per lift; and - (b) subsidise elderly eligible owner-occupiers aged 60 or above the full cost that they need to contribute towards the lift modernisation works, subject to a cap of \$50,000 per domestic unit.
+14. Making reference to the average cost for lift modernisation works, we propose that subsidies for lift modernisation works in eligible buildings be set as follows -

+- (a) Subsidise 60% of the total cost of the modernisation works (as listed in paragraphs 7(a) to (b)) and the fee of consultants engaged by participating buildings (at a cap of \$20,000 per lift as listed in paragraph 7(c)), subject to a cap of \$500,000 per lift; and - (b) Subsidise elderly eligible owner-occupiers aged 60 or above the full cost that they have contributed towards the lift modernisation works, subject to a cap of \$50,000 per domestic unit.